ctp-archive/data-journalism/modules/liberating-data/_posts/2022-03-01-hands-on-tracking-covid.md

 * What does each row of data observe?
 * For each row/observation, what fields are you capturing in each column?

-Use `methodology` sheet to keep notes describing how you're capturing your data.
+Use the `methodology` sheet to keep notes describing how you're capturing your data.
 List each of your fields and include a short description.
 You can also provide any other details of the decisions you made.

 ## Group work: Capturing the data

 *Total suggested time: 15-20 minutes*

-When you've finished with the Day 1 screenshot, take 15-20 minutes to move through next 30 days worth of screenshots to capture the remainder of the data.
+When you've finished with the Day 1 screenshot, take 15-20 minutes to move through the next 30 days worth of screenshots to capture the remainder of the data.

 Questions to keep in mind as you work:
 * The system your team built for capturing screenshots may not be perfect.
 How do you deal with data collection issues?